piknotech/gnimag/gnimag/README.md

 Here lives the Xcode project.

-The project uses Swift 5.1; you need Xcode 11 for building and running gnimag.
+The project uses Swift 5.1.3; you need Xcode 11 for building and running gnimag.

 All libraries are defined as targets.
 Dependencies are managed via [Accio](https://github.com/JamitLabs/Accio).
 Call `accio update` to fetch dependencies.

-To create a new library, create a new target and choose macOS -> Framework.
+To create a new library, create a new target and choose `macOS -> Framework`.

 To build the project, you can either build all targets at once with the `All` scheme, or build each target separately.